quickthyme/graffeine/README.md

     graffeineView.layer(id: "bars")?.selection.line.color = .black
     graffeineView.layer(id: "bars")?.selection.line.thickness = 3.0

 Then, just include the `selectedIndex` whenever you set the data.
+Make sure to include any layers that need to respond to the selection change.

 <br />